Newgrounds: Recent history (2010s–present)

 Time ranked the website at No. 39 on its list of "50 Best Websites" in 2010.

 In 2018, Newgrounds began to encourage contributors to submit their games in an HTML5 format rather than Flash.
 In November and December, it experienced surges of new members originally from Tumblr when that site began restricting adult content after illegal child pornography was found on it, resulting in the Tumblr iOS app being removed from the App Store.

-In summer 2019, the administration of Newgrounds unveiled the Newgrounds Player, which has been described as a "solution for playing Flash games and movies" hosted on the site.
+In the summer of 2019, with the discontinuation of Flash upcoming, the administration of Newgrounds unveiled the Newgrounds Player for Windows, which was described as a "solution for playing Flash games and movies" hosted on the site.
+The application would launch via the website upon a request to view Flash content and play it.
+The player would later be followed up with the Ruffle Flash emulator in August 2019, with the two options being offered in tandem as development on Ruffle progressed.